Access and closures in State Forests

 - Environmental watering (ie. On Gunbower Island some roads will be closed during winter and spring)

-- The Public Access map provides information on known road closures (including seasonal road closures) for both state forests and national/state parks.
+- Forest Explorer provides information on known road closures (including seasonal road closures) for both state forests and national/state parks.
 The information for visitor site and walking/mountain bike trails closures are for state forests only.

 - It is an interactive map that you can enlarge to view your area of interest.